-Truck driver killed in crash on Mississippi highway
+Truck driver killed in crash on I-22 in Mississippi

 MEMPHIS, Tenn. – A truck driver was killed in a crash on I-22 in Mississippi, according to the Mississippi Highway Patrol.

-MHP responded to the crash on I-22 near mile marker 22 in Marshall County at around 11:29 a.m.
+Mississippi Highway Patrol responded to the crash on I-22 near mile marker 22 in Marshall County at around 11:29 a.m.
 Thursday morning.

 Officials say a 2019 freightliner traveling eastbound on I-22 collided with the rear of a 2006 freightliner that was also traveling eastbound.